Austin Gallagher

 Austin Gallagher is an American marine biologist, explorer, author and social entrepreneur, best known for his research on sharks.
 He is the founder and CEO of Beneath The Waves, a non-profit organization focusing on ocean conservation.
-He is a National Geographic Explorer, has been the lead on more than 50 global scientific expeditions, and has published over125 peer-reviewed scientific papers spanning research on the migrations of ocean giants, deep-sea exploration, and marine policy.
+He is a National Geographic Explorer, has been the lead on more than 50 global scientific expeditions, and has published over 125 peer-reviewed scientific papers spanning research on the migrations of ocean giants, deep-sea exploration, and marine policy.

 His research has directly informed policy for threatened species, protected area design, and climate change mitigation in numerous countries.
 He was a Forbes 30 Under 30 honoree in the science category, and a Fulbright scholar and distinguished professor.
 He is a current fellow of the Explorers Club.

 Early life and education

 After graduating from Thayer Academy near his home city of Boston in 2004, Gallagher moved to Baltimore to attend Loyola University Maryland where he majored in biology and minored in journalism, graduating in 2008.
 From 2008 to 2009, he obtained a master's in marine science from Northeastern University as part of the Three Seas Program.
 In 2010, he began his doctoral degree in environmental science from the University of Miami, studying shark physiology and behavior, ultimately finishing in 2015.
+In September 2015, he married Erica Staaterman, his long-term partner, at Longnook Meadows Farm in Truro, Massachusetts.